US STOCKS-Wall St edges down; healthcare sinks and Intel climbs

 Intel Corp jumped 3.44 percent after boosting its annual dividend.
 The chipmaker and Apple, up 1.27 percent, added more upward pressure to the S&P 500 than any other stocks.

-Mobile payments company Square soared 45 percent in its highly anticipated market debut, while dating website operator Match Group popped 23 percent on its first trading day.
+Mobile payments company Square soared 45 percent in its highly-anticipated market debut, while dating website operator Match Group popped 23 percent on their first trading day.

 Data on Thursday appeared to support the Federal Reserve's view of a strengthening labor market ahead of its meeting next month.
 The number of Americans filing for unemployment benefits fell last week.